Exotic topological order in fractal spin liquids: Introduction

-In section~\ref{sec:entangle}, we compute topological entanglement entropies of quantum fractal liquids to establish connection between ground state and excitation properties.
-We demonstrate that topological entanglement entropies defined for tube-like regions can distinguish quantum fractal liquids from conventional topologically ordered systems.
-We give a physical interpretation based on propagations of quasi-particle excitations and their quantum dimension.
-Another important open question concerns coding properties of quantum fractal liquids.
-In section~\ref{sec:capacity}, we discuss coding properties of quantum fractal liquids by developing a mathematical method of finding lower bounds on code distances.
-We argue that quantum fractal liquids saturate the theoretical limit on quantum information capacity in three spatial dimensions, but without proof.
-Section~\ref{sec:conclusion} is devoted to conclusions and open questions.
-Technical tools to analyze a family of translation symmetric stabilizer Hamiltonians are presented in appendix~\ref{append} which may be of independent interest.
+The paper is organized as follows.
+In section~\ref{sec:symmetry}, we first present a physical picture of quantum fractal liquids by reviewing how condensation of extended objects emerge in topological spin liquids.
+This section serves as non-technical summary of the paper.
+We then present a general framework to construct a family of classical fractal liquids in section~\ref{sec:CFL}.
+In section~\ref{sec:RG}, we demonstrate that ground states of classical fractal liquids correspond to limit cycles under real-space RG transformations.
+In section~\ref{sec:QFL}, we present a general framework to construct a family of three-dimensional quantum fractal liquids.
+In section~\ref{sec:no_string}, we discuss quasi-particle properties and look at several examples.
+In section~\ref{sec:conclusion}, we briefly discuss coding properties of quantum fractal liquids.

 Some comments on the paper follow.
 We adopt the stability against local perturbations as the definition of topological order.
-By TQFT, we mean an axiomatic formulation by Atiyah which admits only a finite number of degenerate ground states~\cite{Atiyah88}.
-For a review of TQFT, see~\cite{Nayak08}.
-By topological spin liquids, we mean gapped spin systems without local symmetries, i.e. topologically ordered spin systems.
-A connection between topological order and discrete gauge theory was pointed out by Read and Sachdev~\cite{Read91} and Wen~\cite{Wen91}.
-Discussion on symmetry-protected topological order is beyond the scope of this paper.
+By TQFT, we mean an axiomatic formulation by Atiyah which admits only a finite number of degenerate ground states.~\cite{Atiyah88, Nayak08} By topological spin liquids, we mean gapped spin systems without local symmetries, i.e. topologically ordered spin systems.
 Discussion on gapless quantum spin liquids is beyond the scope of this paper.
 Our construction of quantum fractal liquids is theoretically motivated, and its relevance to experimental realization may not be immediately clear.
-Some technical tools are borrowed from a recent work by Haah~\cite{Haah12} which aims to classify translation symmetric stabilizer Hamiltonians via commutative algebra.
-See~\cite{Kim12} for a few other examples of string-free models proposed by Kim.
-See~\cite{Castelnovo12} for a model with pairs of fractal and string-like logical operators proposed by Castelnovo and Chamon.
-Limit cycles in RG transformations are not new phenomena as observed in the Efimov effect in non-relativistic conformal field theory with imaginary scaling dimensions~\cite{Efimov70, Wilson71, Bedaque99}.
-As for relativistic field theory, it remains open for $D>2$~\cite{Zomolodchikov86, Polchinski88}.
-See~\cite{Fortin11} and subsequent papers by others for a recent proposal and debate.
-Results on coding properties of quantum fractal liquids, in section~\ref{sec:capacity}, are based on an unproven conjecture.
+Some technical tools are borrowed from a recent work by Haah.~\cite{Haah12}